shaneriley/super_number/README.md

 When superNumber reaches either end of a defined range, it fires `maxReached.superNumber` and `minReached.superNumber` on the input.
 This in conjunction with the above events makes it easy for inputs to work together (for example, coupling hour and minute fields).

+Positioning of the anchor controls is now left to CSS or outside scripting as of v1.2.5.

 ## Options

 Technically, everything is overridable, right down to the initializer method,